DTA32/flux-gitops/images/README.md

       numerical:
         order: asc

 A bare sha has no order Flux can use, which is why the timestamp is there.
+It has to be `CI_PIPELINE_CREATED`: Woodpecker compiles the pipeline config before the pipeline starts, so `CI_PIPELINE_STARTED` is always `0` at that point.
 Pipelines publish only from their default branch, so a feature branch can never win the election; the bandung repos publish `master` to `/prod` and `dev` to `/dev`.